pcandoalmeida/scala-for-beginners/README.md

 # Scala for Beginners
-A repository for Scala tutorial notebooks
+A repository of Scala tutorial notebooks

 ### How To Use